HandyWork1/ProjectX/docs/README.md

 <<<<<<< HEAD
-# ProjectX
+# line seven
-this is portfolio which includes several index.html
+this is portfolio which includes index.html
 =======
 # ProjectX - Portfolio Page

 ## Overview

 ProjectX is a simple portfolio page built using HTML/CSS and Bootstrap framework.
 It showcases a portfolio with sections for About, Skills, Projects, and Contact.
 The page is designed to display information about the creator's skills, projects, and how to get in touch.

 ## Features